SUGGESTION #2-13: Elite Turnouts are Ready in Just a Few Snips.

 This turnout is not well suited to club or home layouts that have people that help build the layout.
 The throwbar and the points connections to the throwbar are easily broken.
 People need to treat these turnouts carefully.
 It seems that if the cost of the turnout is not coming out of the installer's pocket, the installer does not seem capable of treating this switch carefully and many will be broken.

 This turnout is similar to a Peco Electrofrog in that it comes as a power routing turnout.
 Fortunately the guard rails for the frog are plastic so you do not need to cut them like I described for the Peco Electrofrog.
-Remove a few jumpers (which are in a different location than the Peco) and add a few, just like the Peco Electrofrog, and you are ready to enjoy a DCC friendly turnout!
+However, the closure rails get close to one another and metal wheels will frequently short.
+We have had to apply clear fingernail polish to the inside edge of the rail where they get close.
+Alternately, you can cut the closure rails where they get close.
+You can then use them either unpowered or hook them up to frog and power route them.

 Make sure you ask for their literature.
-It includes a diagram that shows how to make their turnout DCC friendly.
 If you do not get their diagram, follow my notes above.

 How to Wire This Turnout: